phaserjs/phaser/README.md

 We have a new [Getting Started Guide](http://phaser.io/getting-started-js.php) which covers all you need to begin developing games with Phaser.
 From setting up a web server to picking an IDE.
 If you're new to HTML5 game development (or are coming from another language like AS3) then we recommend starting there.

+There is a comprehensive [How to Learn Phaser](http://gamedevelopment.tutsplus.com/articles/how-to-learn-the-phaser-html5-game-engine--gamedev-13643) guide on the GameDevTuts+ site which is well worth reading through.

 There is also this great [Un-official Getting Started Guide](http://www.antonoffplus.com/coding-an-html5-game-for-30-minutes-or-an-introduction-to-the-phaser-framework) which is well worth running through as well.